markrebec/trailguide/README.md

 TrailGuide is a framework to enable running A/B tests, user experiments and content experiments in rails applications.
 It is backed by redis making it extremely fast, and provides configuration options allowing for flexible, robust experiments and behavior.

+**NOTE**: I'm currently working towards an official release, refactoring a few things and filling in additional spec coverage and documentation.
+The current release is stable, however there may be slight changes to the API and usage between now and 1.0.0.
+In the meantime any feedback, issues or pull requests are welcome!

 ## Features

 * **Fast** - TrailGuide makes efficient use of redis, storing a few simple metadata key/value pairs for experiments.
 Combined with ruby class-based experiments, efficient built-in algorithms, and participant adapters, enrolling in an experiment takes only a few milliseconds.